Social networking service: History

 The potential for computer networking to facilitate newly improved forms of computer-mediated social interaction was suggested early on.
 Efforts to support social networks via computer-mediated communication were made in many early online services, including Usenet, ARPANET, LISTSERV, and bulletin board services (BBS).
-Many prototypical features of social networking sites were also present in online services such as The Source, Delphi, America Online, Prodigy, CompuServe, ChatNet, and The WELL.
+Many prototypical features of social networking sites were also present in online services such as The Source, Delphi, America Online, Prodigy, CompuServe, and The WELL.

-Early social networking on the World Wide Web began in the form of generalized online communities such as Theglobe.com (1995), Geocities (1994) and Tripod.com (1995).
+Early social networking on the World Wide Web began in the form of generalized online communities such as Theglobe.com (1995), GeoCities (1994) and Tripod.com (1995).
 Many of these early communities focused on bringing people together to interact with each other through chat rooms and encouraged users to share personal information and ideas via personal web pages by providing easy-to-use publishing tools and free or inexpensive web space.
 Some communities – such as Classmates.com – took a different approach by simply having people link to each other via email addresses.
 PlanetAll started in 1996.

 In the late 1990s, user profiles became a central feature of social networking sites, allowing users to compile lists of "friends" and search for other users with similar interests.
 New social networking methods were developed by the end of the 1990s, and many sites began to develop more advanced features for users to find and manage friends.
 Open Diary, a community for online diarists, invented both friends-only content and the reader comment, two features of social networks important to user interaction.

 This newer generation of social networking sites began to flourish with the emergence of SixDegrees in 1997, Open Diary in 1998, Mixi in 1999, Makeoutclub in 2000, Cyworld in 2001, Hub Culture in 2002, and Friendster and Nexopia in 2003.
 Cyworld also became one of the first companies to profit from the sale of virtual goods.
 MySpace and LinkedIn were launched in 2003, and Bebo was launched in 2005.
 Orkut became the first popular social networking service in Brazil (although most of its very first users were from the United States) and quickly grew in popularity in India (Madhavan, 2007).
 There was a rapid increase in social networking sites' popularity; in 2005, MySpace had more pageviews than Google.
 Many of these services were displaced by Facebook, which launched in 2004 and became the largest social networking site in the world in 2009.